copyrite/LwotcMinimalText/XComGame.md

 +6 tiles to rocket range.
 You may target tiles outside your visual range.

 ## Judgement
-After an enemy targets you with an attack, it has a chance to panic.
+After an enemy targets you, it has a chance to panic.
 The chance is based on a contest of Wills.
 * Reaction attacks are not targeted.
 * The chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
 * The minimum and maximum panic chance are 5% and 90%.